LycheeOrg/LycheeOrg.github.io/docs/md/distributions.md

 ## Separating Data from the Code

-As described in issue #486 , LudovicRousseau proposes a data-code separation way of installing Lychee.
+As described in issue #486 , LudovicRousseau proposes a solution to separate your photo from the Lychee code.

 He splits Lychee itself and the pictures into 2 directories:
 - `Lychee` with the code of Lychee